Search: Advanced search

 Antimicrobials are agents that kill, or stop the growth of, microorganisms such as bacteria, viruses, fungi, parasites and protozoa.
 Antibiotics are commonly used to treat bacterial infections in humans and animals.
 Coccidiostats are also routinely used, especially in poultry production to prevent infections with protozoa including a disease called coccidiosis.
 Many microorganisms are normally found in different parts of the body including skin, mouth, gut and nose.
 Infections can be caused by changes in microorganisms normally found in the body or by new ones invading the body from other sources such as the soil, water, infected animals or people.

 Resistance to antimicrobials occurs when microorganisms continue to grow in the presence of antimicrobial levels that would normally stop their growth or kill them.
 This can happen when farm animals are routinely given antimicrobials in their food to improve gut health and therefore growth, often at concentrations lower than those used to treat diseases.
+The World Health Organization states that this practice accelerates the spread and emergence of antimicrobial resistance in humans which is an increasing global concern.
+The WHO has also developed guidelines on the use of medically-important (for humans) antimicrobials in food-producing animals.

 The use of low dose antibiotics for growth promotion has emerged with the intensification of livestock production.
 It is unclear how low doses of antibiotics improve growth rates in animals.
 One theory is that antibiotics reduce the total number of bacteria in the gut, which means that there is less competition between bacteria/microorganisms and the animal for nutrients entering the gut which the animal needs for growth.
 Continued use of antimicrobials over time, can lead to an animal’s bacterial populations becoming resistant to the antimicrobial.